Apprehended Violence Orders

 Here is an example below:

 A spouse or partner may use it to get revenge or further their personal interests.
-This may include furthering their own family or civil law proceedings as well as visa applications.
+This may include furthering their own family law proceedings with custody and divorce, as well as visa applications.

 There are 3 types of AVO’s in NSW:

-Police AVOs may be made when the police are concerned for the safety of the PINOP.
-These are often related to cases of assault and sexual assault.
-In such circumstances an AVO may be issued even if the PINOP has not requested one.
+Police AVOs may be made when the police are concerned for the safety of the person in need of protection.
+These are often related to offences of assault or a sexual assault offence.
+In such circumstances an AVO may be issued by the police even if the PINOP has not requested one.

 Private – Apprehended Domestic Violence Order (ADVO)

-An ADVO can be issued for domestic violence if a familial relationship exists such as de-facto or spousal relationships.
-This also includes living in the same residence (parent and child), caregiving relationships and relatives.
+An apprehended domestic violence order can be issued if a familial relationship exists such as de-facto or spousal relationships.
+This also includes those living in the same property, those in parenting or caregiving relationships and relatives.

 Private – Apprehended Personal Violence Order (APVO)

-An APVO can be issued where there is no familial relationship and includes neighbors, work colleagues and friends or acquaintances.
+An APVO personal violence order can be issued where there is no familial relationship and includes neighbors, work colleagues and friends or acquaintances.

 How will I be affected by an AVO?

-Not only are your relationships with the PINOP affected it may also affect your relationships with your family and friends.
-This can indirectly affect your ability to maintain a consistent connection with your children or extended family.
+Not only are your relationships with the PINOP affected, it may also affect your relationships with your family and friends.
+This can indirectly affect your ability to maintain a consistent connection with your children through losing custody or not being able to enter property where they reside.

 What is the process of getting an AVO?